The Pound-Drever-Hall Method for Superconducting-Qubit Readout

 A further advantage of PDH readout via simultaneous heterodyne detection of the carrier and sidebands is the possibility of reconstructing more general phase combinations not directly obtainable with a photodiode.
-In particular, the phase combination $\Sigma = 2\phi_{0} - (\phi_{-} + \phi_{+})$, which we term the scissors phase in analogy to the normal modes of ion traps \cite{exploringTheQuantum}, is orthogonal to the correlated phase shifts induced by errors in both the modulation and detection timing, as well as the generator phase.
-See Appendix S4 of the Supplementary Information for details.
+In particular, the phase combination $\Sigma = 2\phi_{0} - (\phi_{-} + \phi_{+})$, which we term the scissors phase in analogy to the normal modes of ion traps \cite{exploringTheQuantum}, is orthogonal to the correlated phase shifts induced by errors in both the modulation and detection timing, as well as the generator phase (see Sec.
+S4 in the Supplemental Material~\cite{SupplementalMaterial} for details).
 While such timing errors are uncommon in optical PDH setups, where a single radio-frequency source drives both modulation and demodulation, microwave setups often have independent sources.
 To demonstrate that $\Sigma$ is robust against modulation and detection errors which compromise PDH, we examine single-shot readout while deliberately inducing timing offsets on \emph{all} components including the carrier generator, the modulator, and the digitizer.
-Under these conditions, PDH yields low-fidelity readout (\fref{fig:heterodyne_pdh_sigma}(b-i)) due to quadrature mixing, but the scissors phase, shown in \fref{fig:heterodyne_pdh_sigma}(b-ii), maintains separation of ground and excited states.
+Under these conditions, PDH yields low-fidelity readout (\fref{fig:heterodyne_pdh_sigma}(c)) due to quadrature mixing, but the scissors phase, shown in \fref{fig:heterodyne_pdh_sigma}(d), maintains separation of ground and excited states.

 \textit{Intrinsic Heterodyne Gain}.--- Because the PDH signal comes from the beats between the carrier and the sidebands, PDH qubit readout can experience effective amplification analogous to mixing with a strong LO if the sidebands are strong compared to the carrier.
 This intrinsic heterodyne gain can mitigate added noise in down-stream amplifiers and could allow PDH readout with a cryogenic $|E|^2$ detector to achieve higher readout SNR than conventional heterodyne.
 Here we demonstrate that sidebands strong enough to achieve more than $14$~dB of heterodyne gain can be applied without inducing additional MIST.